MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-sales-books-purchase-books.md

 ### Print a facture accounting journal

-Run report from **General ledger > Inquiries and reports > Journal reports > Facture accounting journal**.
+1. Go to **General ledger > Inquiries and reports > Journal reports > Facture accounting journal**.

-In the opened dialog **Facture accounting journal** define the following parameters:

-- Choose reporting period in the **Date interval code** field or define **From date** and **To date**
+2. Choose a reporting period in the **Date interval code** field or specify your own date range..

-- In the field **Outgoing** choose the criteria for inclusion of intermediary deals factures into the facture journal:
+3. In the field **Outgoing** choose the criteria for inclusion of intermediary deals factures into the facture journal:

    - **Date of the registration** - Issued factures journal contains all intermediary deals factures regardless confirmation to principal (intermediary deal information for such factures may be empty);

    - **Confirmation date** - Issued factures journal contains only confirmed intermediary deals factures (intermediary deal information for such factures is filled with received factures from principal)

-- Enable **Date of reporting** to Filter factures by reporting date rather than facture date.
+4. Set the **Date of reporting** option to be **Yes** to filter factures by reporting date rather than facture date.

-- Enable **Create XML file** to create electronic xml report in addition to Excel report.
+5. Set the **Create XML file** option to be **Yes** to create an electronic xml report in addition to Excel report.

-Click OK to print facture accounting journals for the selected period.
+6. Click **OK** to print facture accounting journals for the selected period.